IndraGunawan/symfony-docs/frontend/asset_mapper.rst

     # you can also combine all filters (e.g. find bold web fonts in your own asset dirs)
     $ php bin/console debug:asset-map bold --no-vendor --ext=woff2

-.. versionadded:: 7.2

-    The options to filter ``debug:asset-map`` results were introduced in Symfony 7.2.

 .. _importmaps-javascript:

 Importmaps & Writing JavaScript